smangham/fair-research-software/episodes/05-reproducible-dev-environment.md

 dependency by different projects on your machine independently from one another.

-A [good diagram that depicts the use of virtual environments](https://www.dataquest.io/wp-content/uploads/2022/01/python-virtual-envs1.webp) for different Python projects on the same machine is provded by DataQuest.
+A [good diagram that depicts the use of virtual environments](https://www.dataquest.io/wp-content/uploads/2022/01/python-virtual-envs1.webp) for different Python projects on the same machine is provided by DataQuest.

 Another big motivator for using virtual environments is that they make sharing your code with others much easier - as we will see shortly you can record your virtual environment in a special file and share it with your collaborators